NapoleonWils0n/kodi-playercorefactory/bash-scripts/README.md

 You can then use one of the bash scripts and pass in the location of the text file with the url of video, as an argument to script and it will download the video in a terminal window in the foreground

+### Important note for curl and wget scripts

+the curl and wget scripts must not be run in the background